-Identify functional aspects of the software that require deep review:

-- Which portions of the project will require security design reviews before release? - Which portions of the project will require penetration testing by a mutually agreed upon group that is external to the project team? - What is the privacy impact rating? - P1: High privacy risk, e.g. installs software - P2: Moderate privacy risk, e.g. one-time user initiated data-transfer - P3: Low privacy risk, e.g. no anonymous or personal data is transferred
+- Security risk assessments and Privacy risk assessments: - Identify functional aspects of the software that require deep review. - Examples of what the assessments must include: - Which portions of the project will require security design reviews before release? - Which portions of the project will require penetration testing by a mutually agreed upon group that is external to the project team? - What is the privacy impact rating? - P1: High privacy risk, e.g. installs software - P2: Moderate privacy risk, e.g. one-time user initiated data-transfer - P3: Low privacy risk, e.g. no anonymous or personal data is transferred